Bene2103/HaaConfigurator/README.md

 # HaaConfigurator
-Small tool to generate MEPLHAA JSON config for HAA by RavenSystem
+Small tool to generate MEPLHAA JSON config for <a href="https://github.com/RavenSystem/esp-homekit-devices">Home Accessory Architect by RavenSystem<\a>

 My goal is to get this working with (hopefully) every feature which haa supports, but i think its still a long way :-)